zeroc-ice/ice/csharp/README.md

 msbuild msbuild\ice.proj
 ```

-Upon completion, the Ice assemblies for the .NET Framework 4.5 and .NET Standard
+Upon completion, the Ice assemblies for .NET 5, the .NET Framework 4.5 and .NET Standard
-2.0 are placed in the `lib\net45` and `lib\netstandard2.0` folders respectively.
+2.0 are placed in the `lib\net5`, `lib\net45` and `lib\netstandard2.0` folders respectively.

+> Note: the assemblies for .NET 5.0 are created only when you build with Visual Studio 2017
+> or greater.

 > Note: the assemblies for .NET Standard 2.0 are created only when you build with
 > Visual Studio 2017 or greater.